It’s probably inappropriate for a philistine like me to make any kind of comment about the Musikverein.

 Tickets & visitor tips

-Tickets for the Vienna Mozart Orchestra performances are available from various agencies and other sources.
+Tickets for the Vienna Mozart Orchestra and other tourist-friendly performances are available from various agencies and other sources.
 For example:

 (Booking service provided by Tiqets.com*, who I am an affiliate of)

-For the full, broader classical music programme at the venue, the official website (see below) has all the details of forthcoming concerts at one of the seven halls within.
+For the full, broader classical music programme at the venue, the official website (see below) has all the details of forthcoming concerts and ticket options.

 A few tips:

-- Should you simply wish to see inside this historical venue, the Musikverein offers behind-the-scenes tours in English on most days.
-See here for my experiences on the tour.
+- If you simply wish to see inside this historical venue, behind-the-scenes tours in English take place most days.
+See here for my experiences on the tour, which includes a look inside that famous Golden Hall

 In the area…